 Downhill Skiing and Snowboarding In The Great Lakes Region

-Most of us cannot spend whole winter in Colorado or Utah skiing.
+Most of us cannot spend the whole winter skiing in Colorado or Utah.
 So the next best thing is skiing somewhere closer to home.
-While the shape of the terrain, in general, in most of the Great Lakes Region does not favor big elevation change required for good downhill skiing/snowboarding, there are still many resorts that provide trails good enough for a casual skier.
+While the shape of the terrain, in general, in most of the Great Lakes Region does not favor the big elevation change required for good downhill skiing/snowboarding, there are still many resorts that provide trails good enough for a casual skier.

 You will be actually surprised how many ski places we have in the region.
 There are way over a hundred.
 Even southern Great Lakes states – Indiana and Ohio – have few.
 New York and Michigan have the most.
 In New York, though, probably at least half will not be in the Great Lakes region.